lenli/LCLPlayingCardView/README.md

 PlayingCardView
 ===============

-This is an implementation of a playing card as a UIView.
+LCLPlayingCardView is a simple, but beautiful playing card implemented as a UIView.

 ![image](LCLPlayingCardViewScreenshot.png)

-##Features:
+###Features:

 - Lightweight:  No images for the cards -- 100% code.
-- Flexible: Since it’s code, you can tweak anything about the cards to fit your needs.
+- Flexible: Since the cards are code, you can tweak anything about them to fit your needs.
-- Realistic Feel:  The included customizations make the cards feel more real
+- Realistic Feel:  The included customizations make the cards feel more real.

 ##Getting Started